 Facet Joint Injections

 The facet joints are located on the back of the spine.
-There are two facet joints between each pair of vertebrae, with one facet joint of the pair on each side of the spine.
+There are two facet joints between each pair of vertebrae, with one of the pair on each side of the spine.
 It comprises of two bony knobs which when come together, connect two of your vertebrae.
 Articular cartilage covers the facet joint surfaces.

 The posterior facet joints are synovial joints which are similar to other joints in the body.
 These joints experience regular repetitive motion which in turn can cause wear and tear.
 They can also become restricted in movement or develop too much movement, both resulting in pain.

 Pain which resonates from the facet joints is called ‘facet syndrome.’
-As facet joints become inflamed, they can cause pain, soreness and stiffness, with patients often complaining of increased pain with extension or prolonged periods of sleeping, sitting or standing for too long.
+As they become inflamed, they can cause pain, soreness and stiffness, with patients often complaining of increased pain with extension or prolonged periods of sleeping, sitting or standing for too long.
 Facet syndrome will usually feel worse in the morning and tends to lessen as the day progresses.

 Causes of Facet Syndrome